jojozhuang/restaurant-android/README.md

 # Restaurant
 An Android app for searching restaurants, built with Java.

 <kbd><img src="/public/index.png" width="350px"></kbd>

 # Function
-This Android app is used to search restaurants, view the details of them and submit comments.
+This Android app is used to search restaurants, view details and submit comments.
 The available features are listed below.
 * User Authentication - Sign Up, Sign In.
 * Restaurants - Grouped by category, Restaurant, Dessert, CoffeeTea, Bakeries and IceCream.
 * Search - Search restaurants by name.
 * Feedback - Submit Comments and Ratings.
 * Screen - Portrait Orientation, Landscape Orientation, Tablet screen is also supported.

+# Technology
+This app consists of two parts.
+The mobile app is developed for Android platform.
+It relies on the backend server to get  data dynamically.
+The backend server hosts RESTful services, which are built with ASP.NET MVC.

 # Setup Locally
 ```bash